thiagoneye/master-machine_learning/README.md

 ## Authorship of the Material

-Most of the material (study notes and codes) in the repository was developed using LLM.
+Most of the material (study notes and codes) in the repository was developed with the help of LLMs (ChatGPT and Gemini).